SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

 > [!NOTE]
 > If you have been working through this series about provider-hosted add-ins, you have a Visual Studio solution that you can use to continue with this topic.
 You can also download the repository at [SharePoint_Provider-hosted_Add-Ins_Tutorials](https://github.com/OfficeDev/SharePoint_Provider-hosted_Add-ins_Tutorials) and open the BeforeAdd-inEventHandlers.sln file.

 In this article, we customize the handling of a kind of event in SharePoint called add-in events.
 Specifically, we create handlers for the add-in installation and uninstallation events.
-List and list item events can also get custom handling.
-You'll learn about these in a later article in this series.
+List and list item events can also get custom handling; you'll learn about these in a later article in this series.
 All of these events are triggered in SharePoint, but your custom code that handles each event is in your remote web application.
 You configure SharePoint to call your custom handler by registering the handler's URL with the SharePoint event.

 ## Two places to programmatically deploy SharePoint components